 Now that we're familiar with all of the methods being used to detect bots we have a general understanding of how to bypass Akamai bot protection by avoiding all of these detection methods.

-There are many ways to approach this challenge but to bypass Akamai in 2023 we can summarize the general approach as follows:
+There are different approaches to this challenge, but to bypass Akamai in 2024, we can summarize the general approach as follows:

 Use high-quality residential or mobile proxies

-Patch browser automation libraries with fingerprint resistance patches (like puppeteer-stealth)
+Patch browser automation libraries with fingerprint resistance extensions, such as puppeteer-stealth.

 Bypass Akamai with ScrapFly